top of page

 "Common sense” is “sound and prudent judgment based on a simple perception of the situation or facts.” https://www.merriam-webster.com/dictionary/common%20sense It is an attribute of human intelligence, as is also the conscience.
 Developing normally, without contaminants that alter their rightly educated pristine nature, both can contribute powerfully to one’s ability to correctly discern between what is clear or distorted, correct or erroneous, real or fictitious, good or bad, truth or lie, authentic or false.

-Statue of an Indian goddess illustrates the worship of images for the subject Common Sense in Religion and Life.
+A photograph of a statue of an Indian goddess illustrates the worship of idols, illustration for the subject Common Sense in Religion and Life.

 For example, consider the statue at the right.
 It could be copper, silver, marble, some metal, ceramic, alabaster, wood, hard plastic, or any other material substance.
 Common Sense, free of preconceptions, superstitious fears, or a strong fascination with